nhabakus/Simplified-Balatro/README.md

 # CPE 487 Final Project - Simplified Balatro
 **By: Nick Habakus and Victor Afonso**

-A 2D platformer game designed in VHDL and displayed on a screen using an FPGA board and VGA connector

 ## Project Overview

 The goal of this project was to create a simplified version of the game Balatro using a Nexys A7 board and VGA display.
 The project replicated game mechanics such as drawing, playing, and discarding cards - as well as summing total score from played hands.